 A systematic literature search was undertaken to locate studies examining dissociative disorders or symptoms related to a disaster in adult or child disaster survivors and rescue/recovery workers.
 Only studies with samples of ≥ 30 were included, because of known problems with non-normal sampling distributions in smaller studies[11].
 Articles not in English and studies of military conflicts and war were excluded.

 EMBASE, Medline, and PsychINFO were used to identify articles before January 1, 2019.
-Search terms used were “disaster*,” dissociation (“dissociat*,” “multiple personality,” “fugue,” “psychogenic amnesia,” “derealization,” and “depersonalization”).
+Search terms used were “disaster*” and dissociation (“dissociat*,” “multiple personality,” “fugue,” “psychogenic amnesia,” “derealization,” and “depersonalization”).
 Reference lists of identified articles were inspected for additional articles.
 Figure 1 provides a flow chart of this article selection process.
 The manuscript was prepared and revised according to the PRISMA 2009 Checklist[12].
-The search strategy and the list of excluded articles with the reason of exclusion are presented in Supplementary Table 1.
+The search strategy and list of excluded articles with the reason of exclusion are presented in Supplementary Table 1.

 Quality appraisal